Post job

 In a sales and marketing internship, one of the primary duties is to assist in marketing-related tasks under a manager's supervision.
 The responsibilities will vary depending on the orders or directives given.
 However, they will mostly revolve around conducting research and analysis, preparing reports and presentations, participating in meetings, sharing insights, identifying opportunities, and developing resource materials such as surveys and polls.
 There are also instances where an intern must manage social media accounts to improve brand awareness and improve client relationships.

 These skill sets are where the common ground ends though.
-A business development internship responsibility is more likely to require skills like "data entry," "crm," "financial analysis," and "business plan."
-Whereas a sales and marketing internship requires skills like "digital marketing," "phone calls," "customer satisfaction," and "sales reps."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a business development internship are more likely to require skills like "data entry," "crm," "financial analysis," and "business plan."
+On the other hand, a job as a sales and marketing internship requires skills like "digital marketing," "phone calls," "customer satisfaction," and "sales reps."
+As you can see, what employees do in each career varies considerably.

 Sales and marketing interns tend to reach lower levels of education than business development interns.
 In fact, sales and marketing interns are 7.5% less likely to graduate with a Master's Degree and 0.7% less likely to have a Doctoral Degree.